arangodb-helper/arangodb/README.md

 Starting a local test cluster
 -----------------------------

-If you want to start a local cluster quickly, use the `--local` flag.
+If you want to start a local cluster quickly, use the `--starter.local` flag.
 It will start all servers within the context of a single starter process.

 ```
-arangodb --local
+arangodb --starter.local
 ```

-Note: When you restart the started, it remembers the original `--local` flag.
+Note: When you restart the started, it remembers the original `--starter.local` flag.

 Starting a single server
 ------------------------

-If you want to start a single database server, use `--mode=single`.
+If you want to start a single database server, use `--starter.mode=single`.

 ```
-arangodb --mode=single
+arangodb --starter.mode=single
 ```

 Starting a single server in Docker
 ----------------------------------

-If you want to start a single database server running in a docker container, use the normal docker arguments, combined with `--mode=single`.
+If you want to start a single database server running in a docker container, use the normal docker arguments, combined with `--starter.mode=single`.

 ```
 export IP=<IP of docker host>